How to control camera using laptop or phone - Tethered Photography

 Simply, place the camera at desired place (Preferably on a laptop) and connect it to the laptop/Computer through the USB cable.
 Then start darktable on the laptop/Computer.
 Go to the tethering option.
 In the camera switch on the live view mode.
 There you are.
 Ready to go!
 You will be able to see the preview on your laptop/PC display.
 An you can try controlling the camera settings from the laptop.

-After placing the camera at your desired location, connect it to the smar tphone using the USB4 cable and OTG5 cable.
+- Tethering software.
+I use Dslrdashboard.
+After placing the camera at your desired location, connect it to the smar tphone using the USB cable and OTG cable.
 Run the software (DSRLDashboard) in the connected phone.
 Switch on the live view mode in the camera.

 I prefer camera tethering with smart phone because of the portability.
 It gives you all the controls that you need as well.
 I’m sharing a photo clicked by tethering Nikon D5000 with Samsung Note 2 running DSLRDashboard on Cyanogenmod.